 The knot (1976) Shinkichi Tajiri

-Sculptor Shinkichi Tajiri has made works of art in button form for decades.
-The button was called its trademark in the 1990s.
-There are various meanings to it The knot awarded.
-For one person it symbolizes connection, embrace, harmony and for the other a difficult situation, a difficult issue, problem or struggle.
-For still others it represents a magical symbol or tension power.
+Sculptor Shinkichi Tajiri has been creating knot-shaped works of art for decades.
+The knot became his trademark in the 1990s.
+There are various meanings to The knot promised.
+For one it symbolizes connection, embrace, harmony and for another a difficult situation, a difficult issue, problem or struggle.
+For still others it represents a magical symbol or tension.
 In Japanese culture, the knot is central to the erotic bondage cult.
-The sculptor: “I want people to be able to give meaning to my artworks.
+The sculptor: “I want people to be able to give meaning to my artworks themselves.
 With my 'buttons' I want to make a clear statement, ensure immediate communication between work and viewer.
-The knot is a fascinating form of strength and understandable for everyone.
-It doesn't matter whether I tie a knot in Tokyo or in the Brazilian jungle.
+The knot is a fascinating form of strength and understandable to everyone.
+It doesn't matter if I tie a knot in Tokyo or the Brazilian jungle.
 In 1976, The knot purchased as a gift to the Amro bank from the contractors of the new construction.
 The statue was unveiled on October 18, 1976.
-Due to lengthy work on the Coolsingel Monsieur Jacques temporarily placed in the garden of CultuurWerkplaats Tarwewijk in 2018.
+Due to lengthy work on the Coolsingel, The knot temporarily placed in the garden of CultuurWerkplaats Tarwewijk in 2018.
 The statue has been on the Coolsingel again since January 2021.
 For more information: Sculpture International Rotterdam.